bigbinary/mail_interceptor/README.md

 end
 ```

-Do not use this feature in test mode so that in your tests
+Do not use this feature in test mode so that in tests
-you can test against real recipients of the email.
+you can test against provided recipients of the email.

 ### deliver_emails_to